mitji/TE-client/README.md

 ## Description

-This is an app to prepare your trainings in an efficient way, being able to search and add to your trainings some exercises from different sports.
+TE is a platform for sport coaches to prepare their training sessions easily.
+It is a cross-sport platform, what means that as a coach you can find exercises of your sport and different sports and adapt it to your needs.